-The Media, Entertainment and Arts Alliance is responsible for setting the minimum award wages for performers in entertainment productions.
-Check the MEAA website for further details of the rates for stunt performers as pertains to different production types and daily and per episode award rates.
+The Media, Entertainment and Arts Alliance (MEAA) are responsible for setting the minimum award wages for performers in entertainment productions.
+Check the MEAA website for the rates for stunt performers as pertains to different production types, and daily and per episode award rates.

 Stunt performers work with stunt equipment such as flying harnesses, air-rams, airbags and stunt rigging.
 They often wear protective equipment such as back protectors, knee and elbow guards and rehearsal pads, and are also often required to wear make-up and other costuming.
 They may use props such as weapons, and may also drive stunt cars and other vehicles.

-Applications to become a licenced stunt performer need to be submitted to the MEAA's National Stunt Committee.
-Applications are approved on the basis of the quality and type of stunt or training that has been carried by the applicant, their qualifications and achievements, their attitude towards working in the stunt and safety areas of the entertainment industry, their ability to communicate effectively, both verbally and in written materials, the individual's aptitude and potential for work in the industry, and any written recommendations or references.
+Applications to become a licensed stunt performer need to be submitted to the MEAA's National Stunt Committee.
+Applications are approved on the basis of the quality and type of stunt or training that has been carried out by the applicant, their qualifications and achievements, their attitude towards working in the stunt industry, their ability to communicate effectively, both verbally and in written materials, the individual's aptitude and potential for work in the industry, and any written recommendations or references.

 Stunt performers often start as assistants before taking on higher-risk stunt work.
-Once they have become established as a stunt performer they may move into the roll of stunt co-ordinator or safety supervisor.
+Once they have become established as a stunt performer they may move into the position of stunt coordinator or safety supervisor.

 Apprenticeships and traineeships